Our efforts are focused on improving the life chances and choices of our students and their families.

 A true community school, focused on creating a centre of learning excellence.

-Led by Mike Westerdale and her senior team, the North Liverpool Academy opened its’ doors in 2006 following the merger of two under achieving schools.
+Led by Mike Westerdale and his senior team, the North Liverpool Academy opened its’ doors in 2006 following the merger of two under achieving schools.

 2016 saw North Liverpool Academy achieve its best set of results in four years, with 51% of students securing five or more A* to C grades at GCSE including English and Maths, a significant 20% increase on the year before.